DamoM73/anvil-python-tutorials/15a_set_details_code.md

 ### Save message

 Once the user has passed both guard clauses, we want to save the details to the **User table**.
 We will write the code for this next tutorial, but in the meanwhile we need to test this code.
-So rather than writting the results to the **User table** we will print them to the terminal.
+So rather than writtng the results to the **User table** we will print them to the terminal.
 We also need to hide the error message.

-Add the higlighted code to the `button_save_click` handler.
+Add the highlighted code to the `button_save_click` handler.

 ```{code-block} python
 :linenos: